rjzupkoii/PSU-CIDD-Malaria-Simulation/README.md

 ## Overview

-This repository contains the working codebase for the Spaital Malaria Simulation (MaSim) under development by the Boni Lab at Penn State.
-The codebase was orginally forked from [maciekboni/PSU-CIDD-Malaria-Simulation](https://github.com/maciekboni/PSU-CIDD-Malaria-Simulation) and was detached in perperation of future development.
+This repository contains the working codebase for the Spatial Malaria Simulation (MaSim) under development by the Boni Lab at Penn State.
+The codebase was originally forked from [maciekboni/PSU-CIDD-Malaria-Simulation](https://github.com/maciekboni/PSU-CIDD-Malaria-Simulation) and was detached in perpetration of future development.

-A comperhensive [technical manual](manual/manual.pdf) (PDF) for the simuation can be found in the [manual](manual/) directory which includes comprehensive directions for working with the simulation; however, a basic reference is provided in the Wiki.
+A comprehensive [technical manual](manual/manual.pdf) (PDF) for the simulation can be found in the [manual](manual/) directory which includes comprehensive directions for working with the simulation; however, a basic reference is provided in the Wiki.
 Stable code specific to publications are maintained in repositories under the [Boni Lab on GitHub](https://github.com/bonilab).

 The simulation has been tested to run on Windows 10, Windows Subsystem for Linux (Ubuntu), and Red Hat 7.9.
 The majority of development is performed on under Linux so building and running under Windows may be impacted.
 While basic simulations are possible on desktop computing environments, regional and national scale simulations require advanced computing environments with access to 64 GB of RAM or more.
 Sample configuration files can be found under [documentation/input/](documentation/input), and examination of `simple.yml` or `spatial.yml` is recommended after working with the demonstration configuration in [documentation/demo/](documentation/demo/).

+After cloning the repository to your local computer, the `config.sh` script can be run via `sudo` to install dependencies for building and creation of the build script at `build\build.sh`.

 ## Command Line Arguments